tomasbjerre/violation-comments-lib/README.md

 The context available when the template is rendered is:

  * `violation` that is an instance of [Violation](src/main/java/se/bjurr/violations/comments/lib/model/ViolationData.java).
+ * `changedFile` that is an instance of [ChangedFile](src/main/java/se/bjurr/violations/comments/lib/model/ChangedFile.java).

 The templating language is [Mustache](https://github.com/spullara/mustache.java) and may look like: